 - Writing or recording an info-product

 - Uploading the product to your sales platform

 Make content creation easier with templates and calendars

 A key part of your content creation system should be templates and calendars.
 They will make your life so much easier.

-Spend a little time each month creating an editorial calendar for your blog.
+Spend some time each month creating an editorial calendar for your blog.
 Decide how often you want to publish blog posts and what topics you will cover.
-Once your editorial calendar is in place, you’ll never sit down at your computer with no idea what to write about.
+Once your editorial calendar is in place, you’ll never sit down at your computer and wonder what to write about.

 Having templates in place is also helpful.
 Look at the content you create on a regular basis and make templates for each type.
 For example, I have templates for blog posts, newsletters, e-books, and worksheets.
 Most of the formatting is taken care of and I can start by filling in sections, rather than staring at a blank screen.